copperdogma/TwoSkulls/README.md

   ** staging: mount on sticks, make name signs, figure out where to put electronics + batteries, figure out where/how to hide speakers

   ** skull communication using wifi
-    ** when connection drops it just keeps trying to send keepalive.
-Need it to understand when it's lost connection and then try to re-connect.
-       ** is there a way to detect if communication is broken aside from just keepalive/acks?
     ** play marco/polo when attempting to connect